FREE SHIPPING on orders over $65 International: over $250

 Lu Yu and the Cha Jing

 780: Lu Yu writes his famous tea book — Cha Jing (The Classic of Tea).
 The Cha Jing is known to be the first written account of tea culture in the world.
 In this book, Lu Yu describes in great detail everything that is related to tea.
-Including the necessary tools needed to make tea, how to make it correctly, the taste of tea, and the benefits of tea.
+That includes the necessary tools needed to make tea, how to make it correctly, the taste of tea, and the benefits of tea.

 Nowadays, many Chinese tea farmers have Lu Yu and Shennong statues somewhere in their tea gardens or production facilities.
 You can also find their statues in towns of popular tea-growing regions.